Teknasyon-Teknoloji/deepwall-react-native-sdk/README.md

 DeepWall.getInstance().closePaywall();
 ```

-- If any of userProperties is changed you need to call updateUserProperties method.
+- When any of userProperties is changed, you need to call updateUserProperties method.
 (For example if user changed application language)
 ```javascript
 import DeepWall from 'deepwall-react-native-sdk';